 ORCID (Open Researcher & Contributor ID) is a registry of unique identifiers for researchers and scholars that is open, non-profit, transparent, mobile and community-based.

-ORCID provides a persistent digital identifier that distinguishes you from every other contributor and supports automated linkages among all your professional activities.
+ORCID provides a persistent digital identifier that distinguishes you from every other researcher and contributor and supports automated linkages across all your professional activities.

 ORCID provides two core functions:

-The ORCID Registry is available free of charge to individuals, who may obtain an ORCID identifier, manage their record of activities, and search for others in the Registry.
+ORCID is available free of charge to individuals, who may obtain an ORCID identifier, manage their record of outputs and activities, and search for others in the registry.

 The ORCID web site maintains a list of institutions and organizations with established ORCID programs in place or in progress.
 The fast-growing list of ORCID adopters includes: